 2. User Goals

 User needs and goals are as necessary as company goals are.
-Research users and explore who they are, and why would they use your website.
+Research users and explore who they are and why they would use your website.

 An analysis of this research will narrow down your work to solid goals.